Ruban1864/Ruban1864/README.md

 💫 About Me

 Hi there! 👋
 I’m A.S.
-Ruban, a third-year Information Technology student at Velammal College of Engineering and Technology, Madurai.
+Ruban, a final-year Information Technology student at Velammal College of Engineering and Technology, Madurai.

 🚀 Passionate about full-stack web and mobile development
 💻 I enjoy working on real-world projects that enhance my skills and bring value to users